HassanRashid/python-sales-data-analysis/README.md

 # python-sales-data-analysis
-A sales data analysis in Jupyter Notebook using Python, pandas and matplotlib
+Analyzing sales data in Jupyter Notebook using Python, pandas and matplotlib